james-401-advanced-javascript/data-structures-and-algorithms/challenges/hashtable/README.md

 - HashTable.get(string)

   - This function takes in a string.
 The index of the string is determined by hashing the string.
 Then a search for the index number with that string/key name is performed.
 If the key is found within that index number, its value is returned.
-If it's not found, a false boolean is returned
+If it's not found, a value of null is returned

 - HashTable.contains(string)